This article was originally prepared for Lexis®PSL.

-On September 26 2018, the Prudential Regulatory Authority (PRA) published a report on the financial risks facing the UK banking sector as a result of climate change.21 The report identifies two risk factors which manifest as increasing credit, market and operational risk:
+On September 26, 2018, the Prudential Regulatory Authority (PRA) published a report on the financial risks facing the UK banking sector as a result of climate change35.
+The report identified two risk factors which manifest as increasing credit, market and operational risk:

-In April 2019 the PRA published policy statement (PS11/19)22 and supervisory statement (SS3/19)23 Enhancing banks’ and insurers’ approaches to managing the financial risks from climate change, with the purpose of encouraging firms to reflect on their current approach to governance and risk management structures in responding to the financial risks arising from climate change.
+In April 2019 the PRA published policy statement36 (PS11/19) and supervisory statement37 (SS3/19) Enhanc-ing banks’ and insurers’ approaches to managing the financial risks from climate change, with the purpose of encouraging firms to reflect on their current approach to governance and risk management structures in responding to the financial risks arising from climate change.
 The SS is informed by the PRA’s report noted above and is intended to complement existing policy material.
 The desired outcome is to encourage firms to strategically manage the financial risks from climate change, by taking account of current and future risks, and actions required to mitigate those risks.
 The SS sets out the PRA’s proposed expectations:

-The PRA expects firms to have an initial plan in place to address the expectations and submit an updated Senior Management Function form by Tuesday October 15, 2019.
+The PRA required firms to have an initial plan in place to address the expectations and submit an updated Senior Management Function form by Tuesday October 15, 2019.

-The Financial Conduct Authority (FCA) is also looking into these issues.
-In October 2018, the FCA published a Discussion Paper24 on the impact of climate change and green finance on financial services, setting out how the impacts of climate change are relevant to the protection of consumers and market integrity.
-The FCA also considers the opportunities for financial services, as a result of the transition to a low carbon economy, including the opportunity to grow as a centre for green finance, but notes that there are currently no minimum standards and guiding principles for measuring performance and impact of green finance products.
+The Financial Conduct Authority (FCA) also looked into these issues.
+In October 2018, the FCA published a Discussion Paper38 on the impact of climate change and green finance on financial services, setting out how the impacts of climate change are relevant to the protection of consumers and market integrity.
+The FCA also considered the opportunities for financial services, as a result of the transition to a low carbon economy, including the opportunity to grow as a centre for green finance, but noted that there are currently no minimum standards and guiding principles for measuring performance and impact of green finance products.

-To help banks overcome the challenges posed by the risks of climate change, the PRA and FCA are working to establish a Climate Financial Risk Forum, aimed at improving data and furthering the development of climate-related scenarios.
+To help build capacity and share best practice across financial regulators and industry to respond to the financial risks arising from climate change, the PRA and FCA have established a Climate Financial Risk Fo-rum41, aimed at improving data and furthering the development of climate-related scenario planning.